Rex-Hirst/Rex-Hirst/README.md

-currently learning ml and cigital signal processing
+Currently learning ML and Digital Signal Processing

 languages and tools